via-profit-services/website/docs/core/v2.0.x/api.md

 This is useful when you need to modify  the resolver response.

 Suppose you need to modify name of the user before response, but you can'n do this in `Query->user` resolver for some reason:

+Arguments:
+ - `keys` **required** - An array of keys of the Type that needs to be resolved
+ - `provider` **required** - A function to be called with the argument containing:
+   - `field` - Resolver field name.
+The function should return a value of the type for this key

+Returns:
+ - An object where each key is a graphql resolver

 Schema: